YingYou/YieldzoneAd-iOS-Pod-Demo/README.md

 ### Installation with CocoaPods

-[CocoaPods](https://cocoapods.org/) is a dependency manager for Swift and Objective-C Cocoa projects, which automates and simplifies the process of using 3rd-party libraries like the SparkXAdSDK in your projects.
+[CocoaPods](https://cocoapods.org/) is a dependency manager for Swift and Objective-C Cocoa projects, which automates and simplifies the process of using 3rd-party libraries like the YieldzoneAdSDK in your projects.
 You can install it with the following command:

 ```
 $ gem install cocoapods
 ```

 **Podfile**
-To integrate YieldzoneAd into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate YieldzoneAdSDK into your Xcode project using CocoaPods, specify it in your Podfile:

 ```
 source 'https://github.com/CocoaPods/Specs.git'